 Understanding Domestic Violence And What It Means For You

-Updated March 27, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 According to intimate partner abuse stats, you could be experiencing domestic violence and not even know it.
-You could know someone who is experiencing domestic violence, and not even is aware of it.
+You could know someone who is experiencing domestic violence and is not even aware of it.

 Understanding domestic violence